Trump calls for congressional term limits

 "If I am elected President, I will push for a constitutional amendment to impose term limits on all members of Congress," Trump said at a campaign rally here.
 "Decades of failure in Washington and decades of special interest dealing must and will come to an end."

-He did not say how many terms members of Congress should be limited to.
+Trump called for limiting House members to six years of service, and senators to 12 years during his second rally later Tuesday, the equivalent of three and two terms, respectively.

-Trump argued the proposal was necessary "so that we can have a government that works again and can function properly."
+The real estate mogul argued the proposal was necessary "so that we can have a government that works again and can function properly."

+"It is time to drain the damn swamp!"
+Trump said during a rally in Grand Junction, Colorado.

 Trump said in August said in North Carolina that he would "take a very serious look" at the idea of imposing term limits on members of Congress.
 And last month, he said in New Hampshire that while he was "absolutely OK with term limits," he argued, "to me, it is not the most important thing."